MattiasAsplund/spa-builder/README.md

 {packageManager} install
 ```

-Run the frontend dev script.
-Both the client and the server process will start, enabling Hot Reload.
+Run the monitorAndStart script.
+The server compiles and starts first.
+A hot reloaded client follows.

 ```sh
 {packageManager} run monitorAndStart
 ```

-This waits for the backend to start, before the frontend spins up.
+Make a change in src/routes/+page.svelte and see how the web browser updates upon save.
+Congratulations, your development environment is up and running!